Madhusudan3223/AutoDev-Lite-Code-Writing-AI-Agent/README.md

 ## 🚀 Features

-- 🧠 Accepts natural language coding tasks (e.g., *"Check if a number is even or odd"*)
+- 🧠 Accepts natural language coding tasks
 - 📋 Breaks the task into clear steps using a **Planner Agent**
 - 💻 Writes Python code using a **Code Writer Agent**
 - ✅ Tests the code with output or errors using a **Code Tester Agent**